 On July 31, 2023 the Company entered into a unsecured bridge loan (the "Bridge Loan") with B2Gold in the principal amount of \$1,750,000, bearing interest at 7% per annum.
-The Bridge Loan had a term of six months and was repayable by BeMetals at any time in cash.
+The Bridge Loan had a term of six months and was repayable by the Company at any time in cash.
 The Bridge Loan was issued due to the timing for completing a shareholder meeting to gain shareholder approval for the closing of the \$3.3 million convertible debenture offering (the "Offering") to B2Gold (Note 7).
 The Company did not issue any securities or pay any bonuses, commissions or finder's fees with regards to the Bridge Loan.
 Subsequent to obtaining shareholder approval the Bridge Loan was applied as partial subscription funds for the Offering and interest of \$13,089 was paid during the year ended December 31, 2023.
-No amount was owed on the Bridge Loan as at December 31, 2023.